 - The applicant initiates unauthorized contact regarding the RFA with a state employee or official.

 How Can Applicants Prepare Now For the Upcoming Adult-use Cannabis License Application Cycle?

 The first step in preparing for your cannabis license application is to retain a cannabis business attorney.

 Among other things, they will guide you through the steps of securing real estate, obtaining local approvals, developing your security plan, environmental impact plan, and quality control plan.

 Why a Cannabis Business Attorney is Important

-The lawyers at Leaf Legal, P.C. provide comprehensive and experienced legal counsel to New Jersey medical marijuana businesses in all aspects from the ground up to make sure clients are able to safely navigate New Jersey's Medical Marijuana Program with an in-depth understanding of all integral elements of licensure and running a compliant business.
+The lawyers at Leaf Legal, P.C. provide comprehensive and experienced legal counsel to New Jersey cannabis businesses in all aspects from the ground up to make sure clients are able to safely navigate New Jersey's adult-use cannabis program with an in-depth understanding of all integral elements of licensure and running a compliant business.

 By understanding the complexities of New Jersey's licensure procedures, the attorneys at Leaf Legal, P.C. are able to diligently guide clients towards establishing cannabis businesses.
-Leaf Legal, P.C. is fully equipped to assist your legal needs in New Jersey's rapidly expanding medical marijuana program.
+Leaf Legal, P.C. is fully equipped to assist your legal needs in New Jersey's rapidly expanding licensing and regulatory scheme.
 Contact the attorneys at Leaf Legal, P.C. to request a free consultation.